coderhs/learnerp/README.md

 learnerp
 ========

-Learnerp an SMS based erp for business terms
+Learnerp is an SMS based application that helps you understand various terms used in business aplications.

 To see this code as a working example message